 The laser speckle optometer is simple to operate and allows for rapid, accurate measurements.
 These characteristics now allow larger groups of subjects to be studied quickly and efficiently.
 But these optometers are not available for commercial use.
-The feasible alternatives of these optometers would be a laser Badal Optometers.
+The feasible alternatives to these optometers would be laser Badal Optometers.

 - Dark Retinoscopy

 Ownes’s Dark Retinoscopy is a readily available approach in a clinical setting.
 The retinoscopy is performed at 25 to 100 cm in a completely darkened room and with the distance correction in place.
 We can use the following formula to calculate dark focus based on the dark retinoscopy value.